PROGRAM OVERVIEW The history department provides undergraduates with an historical perspective from which they can analyze the contemporary world.

-FACULTY The Department of History includes 8 full-time faculty with doctorates in history.
+FACULTY The Department of History includes eight full-time faculty with doctorates in history.

-REQUIREMENTS FOR MINOR Twenty-one credit hours, which must include six hours in Advanced-level Courses (numbered 100-149) and six hours in Colloquia (numbered 150-190).
+REQUIREMENTS FOR MINOR 21credit hours, which must include six hours in advanced-level courses (numbered 100-149) and six hours in colloquia (numbered 150-190).
 The student's adviser can supervise the program for the history minor.

-The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.
+The Drake Curriculum also requires a First Year Seminar, which fosters development of critical thinking and written and oral communication skills through a topical focus, and a Senior Capstone, in which students demonstrate the capacity to bring information, skills, and ideas to bear on one project.

 INTERNSHIPS & OPPORTUNITIES The department offers a number of supervised local internships in various aspects of historical work.